sourcegraph/about/blogposts/sourcegraph-code-intelligence-and-the-language-server-protocol.md

 Defining a clear protocol between the language analyzer and the code viewer/editor is crucial.
 Separating these concerns means no language-specific code at the application layer.
 The folks working on the frontend can focus on user experience without worrying about language semantics.
 The folks working on language analysis have a clear interface and don’t have to worry about the mechanics of the frontend.

 LSP defines such a protocol that sits between editor plugins and the underlying analysis libraries.
 You build one language server for each language and one plugin for each editor.
-Each editor plugin that speaks LSP will now have support for every single language server.
-You’ve reduced a O(M·N) problem to a O(M+N) problem.
+Each editor plugin that speaks LSP will now have support for every single language server. you've reduced a O(M·N) problem to a O(M+N) problem.

 ![1*ws2LYhzfuHpEimlb9-knWQ](//images.contentful.com/le3mxztn6yoo/5fAE4L5xKEM2wOE6WGsMyY/18126663e1f38d946fcfae2b06c2cd88/1_ws2LYhzfuHpEimlb9-knWQ.png)